Ariful Haque (actor)

 Ariful Haque (born 11 October 1931) is a Bangladeshi actor and writer.
 His debut in the films was through Uttarayan in 1963, directed by Agradoot.
 Later he migrated to East Pakistan (present-day Bangladesh) and took part in many films.
 He has written six books.

-Biography
+Early and personal life

 Ariful Haque was born in Hawrah District in India on 11 October 1931.
+In 2000, he moved to Canada with his wife, to join their son and daughter.

+Career

 Uttarayan, the first film he acted in, was released in Kolkata in 1963.
 He moved from Kolkata to Dacca, East Pakistan, in 1964.

-In 2000, he moved to Canada with his wife, to join their son and daughter.